lewagon/dotfiles/01-Ruby/04-Hash-Symbols/01-Modeling-with-Hash/README.md

 ## Background & Objectives

 Let's say you want to stay fit but keep eating McDonalds...
-You have the brilliant idea to write a quick function that computes the number of calories in a McDonald order.
+You have the brilliant idea to write a quick method that computes the number of calories in a McDonald order.
 We consider the following products (with their respective number of calories).

 | Item          | Calories |
 | ------------- |---------:|